Auto-Personalization:

 Leading design from research to launch and beyond

 I led design from research through launch, working closely with Product, Engineering, and early customers to turn a high-touch experiment into a scalable, self-serve experience.
-My focus was on defining clear points of control and building trust in AI-generated messaging so recruiters could confidently guide the experience.
+My focus was on defining clear points of control and building trust in AI-generated messaging so users could confidently guide the experience.

-Thoughtful Outreach at Scale
+Outreach at scale

 Learn more:

-🔗 Introducing Auto-Personalization
+🔗 Introducing Auto-PersonalizationWhy we started

 Problem